brown-ccv/gsdc-oscar-intro-workshop/README.md

 ## Running the example

-Launch the notebook plot_digits_classification.ipynb in the notebooks directory
+Launch the notebook plot_digits_classification.ipynb in the notebooks directory and try running line by line.

 ![notebook](assets/notebook.png)